tessin/SlackLeadsBidder/README.md

    * /bids POST to https://yourdomain/api/slack/bids
    * /balance POST to https://yourdomain/api/slack/balance

-* Get a Mandrill API key and setup in Web.config.
+* Get a Mandrill API key and enter in Web.config.

 * In Mandrill setup an *Inbound Domain* and point this to https://yourdomain/api/mandrill/inbound.

+* Publish to Azure?

   ## Usage in Slack